 Pattern Library Production

 With the beginnings of a plan in place, I began development in Pattern Lab.
-During development, any changes to the plan were recorded in the Trello board, making it easier for non-coding team members to follow along.
+During development, any changes to the plan were recorded in the Trello board, making it easier for nondeveloper team members to follow along with what was being built and when.
 Each pattern documented on the board was coded into a library of modular parts.

-Emory University uses Cascade CMS for all their sites, including the School of Medicine.
-NewCity doesn’t do Cascade development in-house, so we partnered with a third party agency to integrate the site.
-When we do CMS integration ourselves, it’s generally a collaborative process – multiple developers working together and contributing to a single repository.
+Emory University uses Cascade CMS for all their sites, including SOM.
+NewCity doesn’t do Cascade development in-house, so we partnered with a third-party agency to integrate the site.
+When we do CMS integration ourselves, it’s generally a collaborative process — multiple developers working together and contributing to a single repository.